Will Clyburn: CSKA Moscow (2017–2022)

 On June 20, 2017, Clyburn signed a two-year contract with the Russian team CSKA Moscow of the VTB United League and the EuroLeague.
 In 64 games played during the 2017–18 season, he averaged 11.9 points, 5.2 rebounds and 1.7 assists per game.
 Clyburn helped CSKA win the 2018 VTB United League Championship, winning his first career title.

 On January 17, 2019, Clyburn recorded 20 points, shooting 6-of-13 from the field, along with eight rebounds and two steals, leading CSKA to a 77–70 comeback win over FC Bayern Munich.
 Clyburn was named EuroLeague Round 19 MVP.
 On May 9, 2019, Clyburn was named to the All-EuroLeague First Team.
 On May 19, 2019, Clyburn led CSKA win the 2019 EuroLeague Championship after scoring 20 points in the championship game against Anadolu Efes.
 He was named the EuroLeague Final Four MVP.

 On June 14, 2019, Clyburn signed a three-year contract extension with CSKA.
 On October 25, 2019, Clyburn was ruled out for the rest of the season after he suffered an ACL injury in a match against Alba Berlin.

-Anadolu Efes (2022–present)
+Anadolu Efes (2022–2024)

 On June 7, 2022, Clyburn signed a two-year contract with the Turkish club Anadolu Efes of the Basketball Super League and the EuroLeague, the back-to-back European champions.
+On June 20, 2024, Clyburn parted ways with the Turkish powerhouse.

+Virtus Bologna (2024–2025)

+In the following year, Clyburn signed with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+Virtus ended the EuroLeague at the 17th place, after a disappointing regular season.
+After arriving first in the national championship season, Virtus eliminated Venezia 3–2 and their arch-rival Milan 3–1, reaching their fifth finals in a row.
+They then defeated Brescia 3–0, claiming the Italian championship title for the 17th time.

+FC Barcelona (2025–present)

+On July 23, 2025, Clyburn was announced as a new FC Barcelona player, signing a two season contract with the Catalans.

 Personal life

-Clyburn's younger brother, Kris (born April 20, 1996) is also a professional basketball player, who currently plays for Mitteldeutscher BC of the German Basketball Bundesliga.
+Clyburn's younger brother, Kris (born April 20, 1996) is also a professional basketball player, who currently plays for Gravelines in the French Pro A league.